aws-ia/terraform-aws-eks-blueprints/examples/ci_cd/gitlab-ci-cd/README.md

 - ### What's gitlab-terraform?

-    - `gitlab-terraform` is a thin wrapper around the `terraform` binary as part of the [GitLab Terraform docker image](registry.gitlab.com/gitlab-org/terraform-images/stable:latest) used in `.gitlab-ci.yml`.
+    - `gitlab-terraform` is a thin wrapper around the `terraform` binary. as part of the [GitLab Terraform docker image](https://gitlab.com/gitlab-org/terraform-images) used in `.gitlab-ci.yml`.
 - ### In case your tf-apply stage is failed in between
     -  Correct the source code ,commit and push the code  or ensure you manually trigger tf-destroy stage and cleanup the provisioned resources
 <!--- BEGIN_TF_DOCS --->